Raphaelmerczel/Raphaelmerczel/README.md

-- 📍 Based in Besançon, France
+- 📍 Based in France
 - 📜 Currently learning everything
 - ⌨️ Open to collaboration
 <!---